 However, if you need the products they are promoting anyway, it can be worth using these coupons and looking into this option.

-I love when survey sites give a joining bonus, as it is a great way to get started.
+I love when survey and GPT sites give a joining bonus, as it is a great way to get started.
 Wondough offers a joining bonus of 80 Wondough ePoints as they call them.

 How do you get paid?

-Whenever you take a survey, watch a video, or take an offer on Wondough, you get paid in Wondough ePoints.
+Whenever you take a survey, watch a video, or take an offer on Wondough, you get paid in Wondough points.